UGASports - Film Don't Lie

 Film Don't Lie

-Every week, Dayne Young and Brent Rollins will collaborate to show you nuances of Georgia's techniques and tendencies.
-This recap focuses on Georgia's 23-17 victory over Notre Dame.
+Every week, Dayne Young and Brent Rollins will collaborate to show you the nuances of Georgia's technique and tendencies.
+This recap focuses on Georgia’s top performers for the first four games.

-Dayne: The more I see Georgia play, the more it reminds me of Alabama’s 2012 team.
-It features a physical offensive line designed to wear down the opponent over four quarters.
-The defense is fast and deep, meaning many different guys are playing.
-The depth proved most valuable at defensive back.
-Very few teams could beat a top ten team without their top two cornerbacks.

-Brent: As I said in the prediction column on Friday, I was looking forward to just watching and enjoying this game as much as anything.
-It didn’t disappoint.
-Two really good teams, with NFL talent all over the field, battling, going through adversity, and fighting to the finish.
-The spirit and essence of football were embodied between the hedges Saturday night.
-Most importantly, Georgia won, and now we take a look at many of the key moments and themes of the game.

 *All grade and other data via www.PFF.com*